stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 The list below contains all connections made by Slips

-http://useragentstring.com -> For getting user agent info if no info was found in Zeek https://www.macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db http://ip-api.com/json/ -> For getting ASN info about IPs if no info was found in our Redis DB http://ipinfo.io/json -> For getting your public IP https://www.virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs
+useragentstring.com -> For getting user agent info if no info was found in Zeek macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs urlhaus-api.abuse.ch -> For getting info about contacted IPs and domains

 ---